jberenike/jberenike.github.io/about.md

 ---
 layout: default
-title: j. berenike herrmann
+title: j. berenike herrmann | about
 ---

-# About
+## About

 Welcome to my webpage!
-I am PI of the Basel SNF-Digital Lives Project [Forschungslogiken in den texbasierten DH nach dem Machine Learning Turn](http://www.forschungslogiken.net/en/) as well as Management Committee member of the [COST Action Distant Reading for European Literary History](https://www.distant-reading.net/) and the current chair of the [ADHO Special Interest Group "Digital Literary Stylistics"](https://dls.hypotheses.org).
+I am PI of the Basel SNF-Digital Lives Project "[Forschungslogiken](http://www.forschungslogiken.net/en/) in den texbasierten DH nach dem Machine Learning Turn" as well as Management Committee member of the [COST Action Distant Reading] (https://www.distant-reading.net/) for European Literary History and the current chair of the ADHO Special Interest Group "Digital Literary Stylistics"  [SIG DLS](https://dls.hypotheses.org).

 As a Digital Humanist, I strive to understand the potential as well as the constraints of the digital transformation of society and the Humanities.
-My main field is textual literary DH, with a PhD on metaphor in language, thought and communication from VU University Amsterdam.
+My main field is textual literary DH, with a PhD on metaphor (VU University Amsterdam) for which I received the Prize for Humanities from the Göttingen Academy of Sciences and Humanities [in 2014] (https://adw-goe.de/en/awards/categories/preis-fuer-geisteswissenschaften/preistraeger/).

 Currently, I work as a postdoctoral researcher ("Oberassistentin") at the DHLab at the University of Basel (Switzerland).

 In my research, I focus on the *digital modeling of literary discourse*.
 One building block for this research are corpora, digitally representing literary artefacts, that I analyse by means of mixed methods: manual annotation and text mining.